-At the 5 Torri (Five Towers) you can see the Italian trenches.
-From the terraces of the refuges you can enjoy splendid views of the Col di Lana, the Tofana di Rozes, the Castelletto and the Col dei Bos.
+At the 5 Torri (Five Towers), you can see the Italian trenches.
+From the terraces of the refuges, you can enjoy splendid views of the Col di Lana, the Tofana di Rozes, the Castelletto and the Col dei Bos.

-On your way up with the cable car you can see the loopholes of the Italian mine tunnel and the Tre Sassi Fort on the road to the Valparola Pass.
+On your way up with the cable car, you can see the loopholes of the Italian mine tunnel and the Tre Sassi Fort on the road to the Valparola Pass.

 The Austrian emplacement Feldwache 4 (FW 4) on Mt.
 Lagazuoi is the only emplacement on the front line that can be reached on skis by turning right directly after the departure of the slope at the top station of the Lagazuoi cable car Lagazuoi.
-It was dug into the ridge, called Muraglia Rocciosa by the Italians: a rock wall fortified by the Austro-Hungarian soldiers in order to defend the Lagazuoi saddle.
+It was dug into the ridge, called Muraglia Rocciosa by the Italians: a rock wall fortified by the Austro-Hungarian soldiers to defend the Lagazuoi saddle.
 This emplacement is a tunnel dug into the rock with two armoured emplacements for machine guns and two embrasures for the observation of the areas Col dei Bos and Castelletto.
 Today, there is a reproduction of the Schwarzlose machine gun.

-Then you descend the Armentarola slope in one of the most fascinating environments of the Dolomites.
+Then you descend the Armentarola slope in one of the most stunning environments of the Dolomites.
 At the bottom, a horse-drawn tow takes the skiers to the slopes of the ski area of the Badia Valley, where they proceed to Arabba, Padon and Marmolada.

-From the Falzarego pass to the 5 Torri
+From the Falzarego Pass to the 5 Torri